kseo1879/English_Sorting_C/README.md

 ## How to use

 1. First you need to build and link each object file:
-HOWEVER you can simply type make on your command line.
+HOWEVER you can simply type 'make' on your command line.

 ```bash
 make